top of page

 For Beginners

 If this is your first time training your breath, controlled breathing may be difficult.
-It’s imperative to listen to your body for you might feel dizzy at first but as you progressively practice, you’ll have the ability to practice longer without this feeling.
+It’s imperative to listen to your body for you may feel dizzy when you begin practicing.
+However, if you remain consistent to practicing this method, you’ll slowly progress and can have the ability to practice for longer time frames.

 If the 4 count routine is too difficult at first, this practice can also be modified to accommodate your current fitness level such as inhaling for 2 seconds, holding for 2 seconds, exhaling for 2 seconds and repeat.